lawrencewoodman/star_rating-liquid_filter/README.md

 License
 -------
 Copyright (c) 2011, Lawrence Woodman
-This software is licensed under a 2 clause BSD license.
+This software is licensed under an MIT License.
 Please see the file, LICENSE.md, for details.

 The images are alterations from originals at [stackoverflow](http://stackoverflow.com/questions/1987524/turn-a-number-into-star-rating-display-using-jquery-and-css) and are licensed under the [Creative Commons Attribution-ShareAlike 2.5 Generic License](http://creativecommons.org/licenses/by-sa/2.5/).